alaa-assas/Task3/README.md

 AOS (Animate on Scroll) : To add smooth animations when scrolling through the page.

+React Router DOM: For handling routing in React applications.
+It allows you to create multiple pages and navigate between them without reloading the page, providing a smooth user experience.

 Responsive Design : Ensures the site works well on desktops, tablets, and mobile devices.

 🌐 Deployment The project is deployed using GitHub Pages.
 You can view the live demo of the project here: https://alaa-assas.github.io/Task3/